Nanoonga/chtml-masonry/README.md

 ## Overview

 CSS solutions to the masonry layout are fragile but fast; conventional JS solutions are robust but slow.

 Computed HTML is robust *and* fast, because

 * the browser is optimized for rendering DOMs from streams of tags, and
 * the attributes of every tag can be known or computed in advance, therefore
 * the renderer will never have to backtrack or repaint.

-These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ### High Definition Displays